-Sometimes, when you plug a USB device into your Windows 10, Windows 8, or Windows 7 computer, you may receive a USB Device Not Recognized pop-up message.
+Sometimes, when you plug a USB device into your Windows 11 or Windows 10 computer, you may receive a USB Device Not Recognized, The last USB device you connected to this computer malfunctioned pop-up message.
 If your USB device is not detected, then this post will show you how you can troubleshoot the issue.
 You may follow these suggested solutions in any order you think is best suited for your version of Windows OS.

 USB Device Not Recognized

 On a Windows 11/10 computer you may see the following message: